silvn/snapdragon/src/kmerizer/README.md

 The largest component of the run time is the IO required to write distinct k-mers to disk in the serialization and merging steps.
 Therefore, reducing the size of the distinct k-mers files will have a large impact on the performance of the software.

-Once we have a batch of distinct sorted kmers ready to write to disk, we create a bit-sliced bitmap index of ~2*k WAH compressed bitvectors.
+Once again, compressed bitvectors are our savior.
+When we have a batch of distinct sorted kmers ready to write to disk, we create a bit-sliced bitmap index of ~2*k WAH compressed bitvectors.
 In practice, this reduces the size of the output files by 75%.